rx-angular/rx-angular/libs/template/for/src/lib/docs/Readme.md

 # Motivation

+Rendering large sets of data is and has always been a performance bottleneck, especially for business applications.

+The most common way to render lists in angular is by using the `*ngFor` structural directive. `*ngFor` is able to take an arbitrary list of data and repeat a defined template per item of the list.
+However, it can only do it synchronously.
+In other words, the larger the set of data or the heavier the template to repeat, the more `blocking` the user experience of your application will be.

 The `*rxFor` structural directive provides a convenient and performant way for rendering templates out of a list of items.

 Input values can be provided either as `Observable`, `Promise` or static values.

 Compared to the `NgFor`, `RxFor` treats each child template as single renderable unit.
-Rendering cycles of child templates get prioritized, scheduled and executed by `RenderStrategies`.
+The change detection of the child templates get prioritized, scheduled and executed by leveraging `RenderStrategies` under the hood.
 This technique enables non-blocking rendering of lists and can be referred to as `concurrent mode`.

-Each template getting processed as individual task does also mean, rendering can be cancelled and rendered items will be rendered in chunks.
+As each rendering each template will be processed as individual task, rendering can be cancelled.

-Furthermore, `RxFor` provides access to the rendering cycle and informs about any event happening in form of a `renderCallback`.
+Furthermore, `RxFor` provides hooks to react to rendered items in form of a `renderCallback: Subject`.

-However, the rendering behavior is fully configurable and transparent for the developer.
+Together with the `RxRenderStrategies`, this makes the rendering behavior extremely versatile and transparent for the developer.
 Each instance of `RxFor` can be configured to render with different settings.

 ## Downsides